Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Methods

 \paragraphb{Limitations.} Given our focus on parents' role in children's S\&P in VR, we only interviewed parents.
 We must admit that parents' opinions could be skewed without children's input.
 However, prior work with a similar scope on parents' technology mediation also adopted this approach out of ethical considerations~\cite{cranor2014parents, deldari2023investigation}.
 Interviewing children and parents from the same family might lead to problems such as intruding on children's privacy from parents, embarrassment and conflicts between children and parents, etc.~\cite{deldari2023investigation}.
 Considering the ethical conflicts and our focus, we chose to interview only parents and call for future work to investigate children's S\&P perceptions and practices in VR.

 As is typical with qualitative studies, our recruited sample size was relatively small.
 The study relied on participants' self-reported information, which may be subject to social desirability bias.
+In addition, we did not calculate our IRR.
 As a consequence, our findings may not be generalizable to all parents of children who use VR.
 To mitigate this issue, our recruitment was on a rolling basis as mentioned earlier.
-We summarized the key insights after each interview and believed that after the sixteenth interview, participants' insights reached the thematic saturation~\cite{strauss1998basics}, i.e., no more new concepts or themes emerged.
-We then stopped inviting more candidates other than the already scheduled ones.
+We summarized the key insights after each interview.
+Based on the guidelines from prior work~\cite{saunders2018saturation, francis2010adequate}, we identified data saturation after the sixteenth interview, i.e., no more new insights emerged.
+We then stopped inviting more candidates other than the ones that had already been scheduled.
+As a result, we conducted four more interviews after identifying saturation, in line with recommended practices~\cite{francis2010adequate}.
 In doing so, we attempted to cover as many diversified perspectives as possible for an interview study.